-Along the way colin and I have discarded a couple of items.
-As other’s have we left them in places where other Peregrinos may find them if they should be in need.
-I left a sports bra that was uncomfortable under the weight of my backpack straps and my walking poles that broke early on.
-The poles were usable but wouldn’t retract and it was too cold and annoying to have to use them every day.
-I can’t recall what Colin left but I do see him discard the pages of the guide book daily, as they are no longer useful once we have passed through the area previously read about.
+Along the way Colin and I have discarded a couple of things.
+As many others have done, we left our nonessential items in strategic places where other Peregrinos would find them.
+There is always someone who can use what others no longer need.
+I left a sports bra that left painful marks on my shoulder under the weight of the backpack straps.
+I also discarded my walking poles, usable but cumbersome.
+I can’t recall what Colin left, but I have seen him discard the pages of the guide book when they are no longer relevant for the journey ahead of us.

-But suprisingly the one thing that I had been carrying around for 2 weeeks and haven’t used at all was some art supplies: two very thin sketch pads, three pencils, a sharpener and eraser.
-One consistent thought that comes up at every stage of life is about my relationship to art.
-I have always loved it and feel I haven’t pursued it enough as an adult.
-When I meditate it is the idea of added more art to my life frequently comes up.
+Surprisingly, the thing that I’ve been carrying around for 2 weeks, but haven’t used at all, was a small bag of art supplies consisting of two very thin sketch pads, three pencils, a sharpener and eraser.
+I never expected this to be something I would leave along the trail, unwanted.
+The desire to pursue art has been a consistent ideal that comes to my mind at every stage of my life.
+I have always loved it, feel I haven’t pursued it enough and feel a strong connection to my creative side.
+When I meditate it is the idea of adding more art to my life that frequently comes up.

-Prior to the trip I took a couple of art classes and started pastel painting.
-I thought it would be a great idea to sketch at night on the Camino.
+Just prior to this Camino adventure I took a couple of art classes and started pastel painting.
+I thought it would be a great idea to sketch at night on the Camino and that I would be inspired to create and journal through images and colors.
 Why not?
 In college I always had a sketch pad at hand.
-I always painted while sitting on the floor of my door rooms.
+I painted while sitting on the floor of my door rooms, sketched classmates during lectures and took a fantastic sculpting class.
 I never needed many supplies.
-I used anything I had.
+I used anything I had available; painting with Q-tips and inexpensive water colors.

 Some initial thoughts and questions:

-Am I holding onto an interest in art because I loved it in there past?
+Am I holding on to an interest in art because I loved it in the past?

-Do I just like a different medium for my art?
+Do I just want a different medium for my art?

-After having put so much thought into bringing those supplies I felt very neutral leaving them behind.
+After having put so much thought into bringing those supplies why do I felt neutral leaving them behind?

-Am I just tired and will feel like working on art when I get home?
+Am I just tired?
+Will I feel like working on art when I get home?

 Does this question really matter, can’t I just see what happens?